+MI310

-MI310 PATHOPHYSIOLOGY 3 CREDITS
+PATHOPHYSIOLOGY

 This course provides a detailed study of illness, pathology, and disease in the human body.
 Basic terminology used in pathology and disease management will be introduced.
-Classification and car terminology used in pathology and disease management will be introduced.
 Classification and causes of disease in body systems including nervous, gastrointestinal, reproductive, circulatory, respiratory, and muscular will be discussed.
 Radiologic pathology will be emphasized.

-RS312 RADIATION PHYSICS
+RADIATION PHYSICS